Escape with Your Self: Sound and Expressive Bidirectional Typing with Avoidance for Reachability Types: : Bidirectional Typing with Qualifier Inference and Avoidance

-For unannotated function abstractions, the type must be checked \rulename{tcabs}, while inference requires annotations \rulename{tiabsa}.
-In both cases, function qualifiers are inferred by first inserting qualifier holes into the context and then unpacking the result context. \rulename{tiabsa} further constrains self-references in the inferred result type according to \rulename{cfun} by polarized substitution $[f/^+f]$.
-The rule for type abstraction inference \rulefmt{\ruledef{titabs}} resembles \rulename{tiabsa} and is omitted for brevity.
+For unannotated functions, their types must be checked \rulename{tcabs}, while inference requires annotations \rulename{tiabsa}.
+In both cases, function qualifiers are inferred by collecting body observations and satisfying subtyping constraints via qualifier holes (\Cref{sec2:inferqual}). \rulename{tiabsa} further removes contravariant self-references in the inferred type according to \rulename{cfun} by polarized substitution $[f/^+f]$.
+The rules for type abstractions are similar and given in \Cref{fig:bidir-suppl}.

 Function application results are always inferred.
 The let-binding rule \rulename{tilet} infers the argument type first, then infers the function type accordingly.
-In contrast, the standard application rule \rulename{tiapp} infers the function type first, then checks the argument while inferring a qualifier.
+In contrast, the standard application rule \rulename{tiapp} infers the function type first, then checks the argument type while inferring a qualifier.
 It additionally requires type exposure, unpacking self-references in the codomain, and checking qualifier conformance.
-Both rules finish inference with application avoidance and qualifier substitution.
-The rule for type application \rulefmt{\ruledef{titapp}} mirrors \rulename{tiapp} and is omitted for brevity.
+Both rules finish inference with avoidance and qualifier substitution.
+The rule for type application mirrors \rulename{tiapp} and is given in \Cref{fig:bidir-suppl}.